JBEI/edd/docs/Configuration.md

       `secrets.env`, but there is an `docker-compose.yml-example` used to generate one.
 See comments in the example file, and the related [Docker-compose extends documentation][2] for reference.
-3. __EDD appserver configuration files__: The vast majority of EDD's code runs in Django, and can be configured by overriding the default settings provided with EDD.
-See "EDD Appserver Configuration Files" below for more details.
+* __EDD Django configuration files__: Much of EDD's functionality runs through the Django framework, and can be configured using Django's settings mechanism.
+See "EDD Django Configuration Files" below for more details.
-4. __Other service-specific scripts and configurations files__ are available by directories matching each service name under `docker_services`.
-Drill down into these directories to find service-specific configurations.
+* __Service-specific scripts and configuration__: The full definitions of services and configurations used in EDD are contained in the `docker_services` directory.
+Each service can be configured per the documentation provided by the maintainer of the used image, or a different image can be used.
+Links to the documentation for EDD service images are provided here for reference:
+    * [postgres][9]
+    * [redis][10]
+    * [solr][11]
+    * [rabbitmq][12]
+    * [nginx][13]

-## EDD Appserver Configuration Files
+## EDD Django Configuration Files

-The vast majority of EDD's code runs in Django, and many of its configuration options are also provided out-of-the-box by Django or Django-related libraries.
-In the style of Django, EDD includes a number of default Python configuration files, as well as examples that are set up to make configuration more-or-less hassle free.
-Most of the contained configuration parameters are defined by Django in its [documentation][3], but several are custom configuration options defined by EDD.

-EDD's Django configuration files live under `edd/settings`:
+As a Django application, EDD loads its configuration with Python code.
+The settings of EDD are designed to load in default values, while allowing for overrides with a `local.py` settings file.
+An example of this file can be found at `edd/settings/local.py-example`.
+Custom settings are loaded with a `volume` definition and the `--local PATH` option to the `command` in each of the `edd`, `appserver`, and `worker` services.
+An example of how to load a custom `local.py` file is included in the `docker-compose.override.yml-example` file.

+Most of the available configuration parameters are defined by Django in its [documentation][3], or by Celery in its [configuration documentation][4].
+The settings for non-core Django applications used by EDD can be found with each individual project:
+* [django_extensions][14]
+* [rest_framework][15]
+* [form_utils][16]
+* [messages_extends][17]
+* [django-allauth][5]

+The defaults used by EDD are defined in the following files found under `edd/settings`:
 * `base.py`: defines baseline default settings that make EDD work out-of-the box.
-You can edit this file directly, but it's cleaner / easier in the long run to override its values by creating a `local.py`.
-See below for more details.
-* `local.py`: sample file is provided out-of-the-box with EDD.
-EDD checks for its existence, and any configuration options you define in `local.py` will override the defaults defined in `base.py`.
-You can copy and edit 'local.py-example' to override any options you want from `base.py`.
-Note  that `local.py` is purposefully *not* added to EDD's Git repo, since its purpose is to define options specific to a single EDD deployment.
-As a result, you can update your EDD deployment with a simple `git pull`, followed by a relaunch.
-* `celery.py`: Defines EDD's Celery configuration.
-EDD ships with some reasonable default settings, but you may have to tune Celery to work with your computing environment/demands.
-See Celery's [configuration documentation][4], as well as EDD's custom Celery configuration options defined in the file.
-Values defined here can also be overridden in your `local.py`.
+* `celery.py`: Defines EDD's Celery-specific configuration.
-* `auth.py`: Defines authentication-specific settings that can be overridden in your `local.py`
+* `auth.py`: Defines authentication-specific settings.

+Settings unique to EDD will generally be prefixed with `EDD_`.
+Commentary for each of these, including possible values, should be included in the `local.py-example` file.

-## Configuring Social Logins <a name="Social"/>
+### Configuring Social Logins <a name="Social"/>

 * For broad overview, refer to the [django-allauth documentation][5].
 * To use a new provider: